-- Charlotte campus students will receive a matching grant application via Blackboard no later than June 7, 2012.
-For the convenience of an applicant and his/her supporting church, pre-addressed Matching Grant payment envelopes will also be made available in the office of Terry Johns after September 15, 2012. - Students must apply to dean of the Charlotte campus no later than October 15, 2012 for the Fall term.
+- The Fall 2013 Charlotte campus matching grant application will be posted via Blackboard no later than June 7, 2013.
+For the convenience of an applicant and his/her supporting church, pre-addressed Matching Grant payment envelopes will be made available ion the Charlotte campus student information table located on the main floor in the classroom section by June 7, 2013. - Students must apply to dean of the Charlotte campus no later than October 5, 2013 for the Fall term.